 Sitting meditation is an advanced technique.
 It’s also hard.
 Many people aren’t ready for it.
 (My article entitled Why Sitting Meditation Isn’t For You explains this in more detail.)

 The flowing movements of Tai Chi are a wonderful way to slip into mindfulness.
-There’s a phrase in Chinese that sums this up:
+There’s a tai chi phrase that sums this up:

 Although the term mindfulness traces back to an ancient Indian word (sati in ancient Pali; smṛti in ancient Sanskrit), the concept does not belong to India.
 Nor does it belong to China.